-From speech-recognition fridges, to thermostats that can see cold snaps coming from a far, smart home products have gone from novelty items for tech lovers, to household essentials that many of us are now using in our day-to-day.
+From speech-recognition fridges, to thermostats that can see cold snaps coming from afar, smart home products have gone from novelty items for tech lovers, to household essentials that many of us are now using in our day-to-day lives.

-One industry that's already seen incredible benefits as part of the rise of smart home tech is the energy industry, with smart-tech devices enabling households to manage their energy usage like never before, while also allowing users to become more efficient with their time #winning
+One industry that's started to see some incredible benefits with the rise of smart home tech is the energy industry, with smart-tech devices enabling households to manage their energy usage like never before, while also allowing users to become more efficient with their time #winning

 Designed to regulate the temperature of your home via an app, the nest works by learning your heating and cooling habits.
 Nest thermostats also use your postcode to predict the weather, allowing them to intuitively make your home cooler or warmer based on changing conditions.

-If you needed a gentle reminder, our electricity plans include great value rates, no confusing discounts or lock-in contracts and the convenience of monthly billing to help you avoid bill-shock #amazinglysimple
+If you need a gentle reminder, our electricity plans include great value rates, no confusing discounts or lock-in contracts and the convenience of monthly billing to help you avoid bill-shock #amazinglysimple